harmonc/harmonc.github.io/README.md

 # harmonc.github.io
-Website to showcase projects and interactive programs built by Caleb Harmon
+Website built to showcase sketches made with JavaScript and P5.js.

+Using the website to learn more about web design and programming.